 Back sweat is unavoidable, but the Aeon will fight it for as long as it can—and just glancing at the “Air Contour” back panel, you can tell there’s some serious stuff going on here.
 This back panel is very well ventilated, body-hugging, and supportive, and its performance throughout testing has been outstanding.

-The shoulder straps and back panel are even height adjustable, allowing you to customize the fit to your liking.
+The shoulder straps and back panel are even height-adjustable, allowing you to customize the fit to your liking.
 Between the rear of the pack and the back panel is a sleeve with a velcro connection mechanism that allows you to adjust it up and down.
-There’s even enough for a water bladder—if that’s your thing—with a little buckling loop to keep the hose tight.
+If that’s your thing, there’s even enough for a water bladder —with a little buckling loop to keep the hose tight.